 A former biology professor who descended into nationalist politics, becoming the highest-ranking Bosnian Serb convicted for wartime atrocities.

-Biljana Plavšić's early life was one of academic distinction.
-A professor of biology at the University of Sarajevo, she was a respected scientist, known for her rigorous mind.
-The collapse of Yugoslavia shattered that world, and she channeled her intellect into a fierce Serbian nationalism.
-She rose to power as a member of the Bosnian Serb presidency alongside Radovan Karadžić, her hardline rhetoric earning her the moniker 'the Iron Lady.'
-During the Bosnian War, she was a vocal advocate for ethnic separation.
-In a dramatic turn, she later succeeded Karadžić as President of Republika Srpska and surprised many by endorsing the Dayton Peace Agreement.
-This pivot did not absolve her past.
-Indicted by the International Criminal Tribunal for the former Yugoslavia, she initially defiantly proclaimed her innocence before becoming the only woman to plead guilty to crimes against humanity for her role in the campaign of persecution and expulsion.
-Her journey from the laboratory to the political arena to a prison cell in Sweden remains a stark case study of how intellectual authority can be perverted by ethnic hatred.
+Biljana Plavšić was a professor of biology at the University of Sarajevo, respected for her rigorous mind.
+During the collapse of Yugoslavia, she channeled her intellect into fierce Serbian nationalism.
+She served on the Bosnian Serb presidency alongside Radovan Karadžić, her hardline rhetoric earning the moniker 'the Iron Lady.'
+She advocated for ethnic separation during the Bosnian War.
+Later, she succeeded Karadžić as President of Republika Srpska and endorsed the Dayton Peace Agreement.
+Indicted by the International Criminal Tribunal for the former Yugoslavia, she initially proclaimed innocence, then pleaded guilty to crimes against humanity for her role in persecution and expulsion.
+She is the only woman to do so.
+Her journey from laboratory to political arena to a Swedish prison cell remains a stark case study.

 1928–1945